Health and Safety

 Are wheelchairs available at the Museum?

 Yes.
-Wheelchairs are available for free at our Coat Check on the first floor.
+Wheelchairs are available for free; just ask a member of our admissions team.
 For more information, please visit our Visitors with Disabilities page.

 How do I get to the Museum by subway if I’m in a wheelchair?